 When we say “The best way to get something done is to do it ourselves” we’ve already placed an invisible roof over our heads that won’t allow us to grow any further.
-We all have our fiscal and mental limit when it comes to working on a specific business project, there’s only so much we can do ourselves, that’s why we see successful businesses delegate certain areas or specific tasks to employees and freelances.
+We all have our fiscal and mental limits when it comes to working on a specific business project.
+There’s only so much we can do ourselves.
+That’s why we see successful businesses delegate certain areas or specific tasks to employees and freelances.

 It can be difficult to know how to delegate business projects because you are unsure of the process.
 However, there are several things that you can have in mind when delegating business projects to others to ensure that you make the process easier: